sanjayjaras/sanjayjaras.github.io/_pages/Resume.md

 							Union Pacific Railroad as Systems Engineer.
 Has hands on experience of web based application development.
 Also he has hands on experience of back end application development.
-He has involved in all the life cycle stages of software development.In these fourteen years he visited client's in different parts of the world like Netherlands, Kuwait, Kenya, India and United States for different duration.
-He has fourteen years of domain expertise in Travel and Logistics.
+He has involved in all the life cycle stages of software development.In these fifteen years he visited client's in different parts of the world like Netherlands, Kuwait, Kenya, India and United States for different duration.
+He has fifteen years of domain expertise in Travel and Logistics.
 He is currently working at Omaha NE US on safety-critical, highly availabile application development.</p>
 					</div>